In This Article

 PK deficiency (erythrocyte pyruvate kinase deficiency) is an inherited genetic condition common in Abyssinian and Somali cat breeds.
 The deficiency also occurs in randomly bred domestic shorthair cats.

-The PK deficiency results from the genetic mutation of the PKLR (Pyruvate kinase, liver, and red blood cells) gene, which regulates the actions of the pyruvate kinase enzyme in the glycolytic pathway.
+The PK deficiency results from the genetic mutation of the PKLR (Pyruvate kinase, liver, and red blood cells) gene.
+This gene regulates the actions of the pyruvate kinase enzyme in the glycolytic pathway.
 When this enzyme undergoes mutation, it decreases the longevity of the red blood cells.

 Enzymes are important proteins in the animal body.
 Genes play a crucial role by giving out relevant information for the production of certain proteins and enzymes.
 When there's a mutation of a particular gene, the protein produced may not work properly or may even become absent.

 The pyruvate kinase (PK) enzyme supplies the red blood cell with the energy needed for its function and survival.
 This process of providing energy occurs through glycolysis, in which sugar is converted to energy for use.
 When the PK enzyme is short in your cat's red blood cells, your cat becomes PK deficient and may suffer from hemolytic anemia (red blood cell shortage).

 PK deficiency is not much noticeable in cats due to their adaptive nature.
 The bone marrow produces new red blood cells as soon as it detects a shortage in your cat's blood.
 However, this process can reach a point of exhaustion, and the signs of PK deficiency become obvious.

 The early sign of the disease comes with the inability to move around for long due to PK deficiency-induced anemia.